Florida Laws and Rules for Nursing

 - Require specific legal justification for interference with a patient’s civil liberties

-Honesty (veracity) means being truthful in word and deed, even when conveying unwelcome information about a condition or treatment.
+Integrity means being truthful in word and deed, even when conveying unwelcome information about a condition or treatment.
 Nurses must be truthful yet compassionate, withholding information only when the patient is a minor child or an adult with a legal guardian.
-When applied to practice, honesty means nurses:
+When applied to practice, integrity means nurses:

 - Accurately report and record critical data